docker/docs/single-sign-on/faqs.md

 Yes, they can choose to not enforce, and users have the option to use either Docker ID (standard email/password) or email address (SSO) at the sign-in screen.

-### Q: We have enforced SSO, but one of our users is connected to several organizations (and several email-addresses) and is able to bypass SSO and login via userid and password.
+### Q: We have enforced SSO, but one of our users is connected to several organizations (and several email-addresses) and is able to bypass SSO and login through userid and password.
 Why is this happening?

 They can bypass SSO if the email they are using to log in doesn't match the organization email being used when SSO is enforced.